 Admission committees get an exhaustive pool of applications, and hence letter of recommendation carry considerable weightage.
 While a well-written Statement of purpose gives an opportunity to the student to showcase himself/herself to the admission committee, a nicely drafted letter of recommendation is a chance for the professors/bosses to help the applicant put their best foot forward.
 A gleaming LOR can help the admission committee in making admission constructive decision regarding a candidate, and for that reason, you must be extremely careful while selecting your recommenders.

 Please take the below-mentioned factors into consideration before you finally zero-in on your recommenders:

-An outstanding recommendation from your Core subject professor is any day better than a lackluster recommendation from a Fulbright professor.
+An outstanding LOR from your Core subject professor is any day better than a lacklustre recommendation from a Fulbright professor.